valterlidesjo/valterlidesjo/README.md

 ###

 <p align="left">Welcome!
 My name is Valter and I'm a Web Developer.
-I'm currently studying to become a Fullstack Developer while working on projects.</p>
+I'm currently finishing my studies to become a Fullstack Developer while working on Done Services.</p>

 ###
 <p align="left">Checkout my portfolio for more info about me and my projects</p>